ScepticalRabbit/pyCAVE/dev/lsdev/2D_DIC_Deformation_Blender.md

 After verifying the accuracy of Blender-produced images using rigid body motion images, images in which the object within was deforming were rendered.

-## Contents
-- How set deformation
-- How compare - using image deformation
-- Explain simcases chosen - all 2D so no out-of-plane motion
-- Using simple analytical field - has known analytical solution
-- Use simple field at 2 scales - impact on error
-- Simple simcase with shearing
-- Case18 from pyvale simcases
-- Show error maps
-- Discuss error
-- Discuss impact of DIC params - further investigation can be done
-- Talk next steps - implementing 2 camera system to produce stereo DIC images?

 ## How deformation is set to the object in Blender
 The SimData object was used to store not only the mesh data, but also the deformation data, as this meant that Blender code could be integrated into `pyvale`.
 In order to deform the object, the displacements stored in the SimData object were applied to each individual node.